 Accomplished teachers help students become proficient in assessing their own progress in all aspects of art learning.
 Teachers help students learn to be active participants in assessing their own progress because they know that the ability to self-assess is an important element in fostering the growth of independent lifelong learners.
 They also involve students in the creation of assessment criteria.
 When students know what will be measured-the criteria and levels of achievement against which their work will be judged-this information helps guide them through the learning process.
-Teachers recognize the long-term importance of students' assuming responsibility for their own learning; therefore, they encourage students to set high personal goals and teach them how to evaluate their own progress toward these goals.
+Teachers recognize the long-term importance of students to set high personal goals and teach them how to evaluate their own progress toward these goals.